Teekli

 Teekli is a village in Sohna Mandal, Gurgaon District, Haryana state, India.
 It is 33.85 km south of India's capital New Delhi and lies in the foothills of the Aravali Mountains.
 It has a population of about 17,234 (approx) persons living in around 1,390 households.
 Teekli is dominated by Yadavs.

 In late 1950s a few hundred Yadavs from Teekli moved to establish the new village of Samaspur.

 Gurgaon Bus Stand is just 14 km away from Teekli.
 Autos runs from Teekli to Badshahpur every 10 minutes.

 Nearby villages of this village are Aklimpur, Palra, Nurpur Jharsa, Badshahpur, Sakatpur, Gairatpur Baas, Bhondsi, etc.

 Airport

 Indira Gandhi International Airport is 31 km from Teekli.

 Politics

-Teekli is in Badshahpur constituency and Rakesh Daulatabad is the sitting MLA.
+Teekli is in Badshahpur constituency and Rao Narbir is the sitting MLA.
 Smt.
 Pooja is Sarpanch (Pardhan) of Teekli.
 Teekli has approximately 5,000 voters.